yesoreyeram/yesoreyeram-boomtable-panel/.github/ISSUE_TEMPLATE/help-required.md

 title: "[Help Required] Title"
 labels: help wanted
 assignees: ''
 ---

 **What you are struggling with**

-Descibe what assistance you need
+Describe what assistance you need

 **What you tried**